trebol-ecommerce/api/README.md

 - `/receipt/{code}` - Metadata for a specific `Sell`.
 The `code` variable must identify only one transaction, but its exact meaning can vary
 - `/register` - Request for creation of a new user account

+### `/upload_request` - Single endpoint for uploading and fetching resources through a service supported by the implementation

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):